jamesstill/ScheduleWidget.Core/README.md

-# ScheduleWidget
+s# ScheduleWidget

 ## Scheduling engine to create recurring events for calendars

-ScheduleWidget is a scheduling engine that creates recurring events for calendar.
+ScheduleWidget is a scheduling engine that creates recurring events for calendars.
 It is an implementation based on Martin Fowler's white paper [Recurring Events for Calendars](https://martinfowler.com/apsupp/recurring.pdf) in which he describes the software design.
 This is a complete .NET Core 2.0 rewrite of the popular .NET Framework version.
 Suppose we want to create a schedule that describes the first Monday of every month: